 Alternatively, an election news story focusing on the economy might induce a voter to focus on John McCain's economic plan instead of his leadership skills, which may make him a less desirable candidate.
-Such examples of framing effects abound (e.g., Chong and Druckman 2007) and, as I will discuss, much work shows that opinions are highly responsive to short-term shifts in how the media or politicians frame arguments or, when not, leads to dogmatic adherence and inability to follow a compelling argument.
-Thus, framing is a defining and fundamental part of mass or inter-personal communication (e.g., Druckman and Nelson 2003, Iyengar 1991, Riker 1986).
-Framing effects clearly violate the assumption of exogenous opinion and lead to further questions over whether frames themselves serve as an appropriate foundation for opinionation.
-14 competition to the study of framing and evidence has accumulated that, regardless of repetition, people base their opinions on frames/considerations that they deem "strong" (e.g., Chong and Druckman 2007, Druckman 2010, Hansen 2007, Sniderman and Theriault 2004).
-For example, Druckman (2010) shows that when it comes to support for a state owned gambling casino, individuals exposed to even one "strong" frame - the economic benefits of the casino- expressed substantially greater support (41% greater) than those exposed to two "weak" frames (emphasizing the entertainment value of the casino and morality of casinos) (also see Aarøe 2011, Druckman et al. 2012, Druckman et al. 2013, Holm 2012).
+Such examples of framing effects abound (e.g., Chong & Druckman, 2007) and, as I will discuss, much work shows that opinions are highly responsive to short-term shifts in how the media or politicians frame arguments or, when not, lead to dogmatic adherence and inability to follow a compelling argument.
+Thus, framing is a defining and fundamental part of mass or interpersonal communication (e.g., Druckman & Nelson, 2003; Iyengar, 1991; Riker, 1986).
+Framing effects clearly violate the assumption of exogenous opinion and lead to further questions over whether frames themselves serve as an appropriate foundation for opinionation.14

+Early work on framing effects showed powerful impacts using studies that exposed participants to only a single frame at a time.
+Recent work has introduced the reality of competition to the study of framing and evidence has accumulated that, regardless of repetition, people base their opinions on frames/considerations that they deem "strong" (e.g., Chong & Druckman, 2007; Druckman, 2010; Hansen, 2007; Sniderman & Theriault, 2004).
+For example, Druckman (2010) shows that when it comes to support for a state-owned gambling casino, individuals exposed to even one "strong" frame-the economic benefits of the casino-expressed substantially greater support (41% greater) than those exposed to two "weak" frames (emphasizing the entertainment value of the casino and morality of casinos) (also see Aaroe, 2011; Druckman et al., 2012, 2013; Holm, 2012).